 For customers who have not used gas appliances before, sometimes the connections needed for the paella gas burners can be a little confusing.
 We supply gas burners that work with 3 different types of gas.
 Natural Gas, Propane & Butane.
-Natural Gas, or mains gas, if what is piped to millions of homes and businesses across the UK.
-Gas burners that use this connection are primarily for restaurants and professional kitchens, so we will not be covering these here.
+(Natural Gas, or mains gas, is what is piped to millions of homes and businesses across the UK.
+Gas burners that use this connection are primarily for restaurants and professional kitchens, so we will not be covering these here.)

-The are two types of gas are in LPG gas bottles.
-They are Propane & Butane.
+There are two types of gas in LPG gas bottles, Propane & Butane.
 They are characterised by different colour bottles and confusingly use different gas connections.
 All our gas burners will work with either Propane or Butane.
 If this is your first bottled gas appliance or you would like to know about the differences between the two differnet types of LPG, then see below, otherwise select the appropiate regulator for your cylinder.

 Clicking in the regulator image will take you to the appropriate regulator product page.

 3.9Kg to 47Kg

 5kg & 10Kg

 27mm Patio Gas